 Heart disease is the leading cause of death in men and women, according to the Centers for Disease Control and Prevention.
 Knowing your risk of heart disease and heart attacks, and taking action now, can help ensure you live a longer, healthier life.
 Riverview Health Heart & Vascular offers preventative screenings that you can schedule or prequalify for without a doctor’s order.
 Take care of your heart through one of the following tests and be sure to share your results with your physician.

 This screening is performed using a CT scanner to determine the amount of hardened plaque inside your coronary arteries.
 Plaque build-up inside your coronary arteries can lead to a heart attack if the flow of oxygen-rich blood to your heart is reduced or blocked.

 To pre-qualify and schedule a heart scan, call 317.776.7247, and dial option 1.
 Payment is due at time of scheduling.

 With a baseline EKG screening, the electrical activity of your heart is recorded on paper and read by your healthcare team.
 The pattern of your heart signals can tell your doctor whether your heart is normal, under stress, or experiencing strain or damage.
 At Riverview Health, a computerized system stores your baseline EKG keeping it readily available for your healthcare team.

-No appointment is necessary for this test.
+No appointment is necessary for this test, but you must be 16 or older.
 Simply make your purchase from our selection of Direct Access Laboratory tests and take your receipt to Riverview Health Outpatient Laboratory located at Riverview Health.
 Park and enter through the Emergency Center (entrance #1).

 • Carotid Artery Screening—This test screens for possible narrowing and blockages of the carotid arteries, which are the main arteries in the neck that supply blood to the brain.
 If these arteries are blocked, you could be at a higher risk of stroke.